-2014 (Crew): Has made 23 starts and is 6-8-9 with a 1.35 goals against average and four shutouts ... made his Crew debut, recorded one save and his first shutout at D.C.
+2014 (Crew) - through matches played on September 7: Has made 27 starts and is 9-9-9 with a 1.26 goals against average and six shutouts ... made his Crew debut, recorded one save and his first shutout at D.C.
 United (March 8) ... made three saves in the Crew’s 2014 home-opener against Philadelphia Union (March 22), picking up the 2-1 win ... made five saves in the Crew’s 2-1 win against Seattle Sounders FC (March 29) and had a save nominated for the League’s Save of the Week ... made four saves in the Black & Gold’s 1-1 tie on the road against San Jose (April 13) and had a save nominated for the League’s Save of the Week ... tied his then-season and career-high of five saves in the Crew’s 1-1 tie against New York Red Bulls (April 26) and had two saves nominated for Save of the Week ... matched a season-high with five saves in the 1-0 loss against Vancouver (May 10) ... recorded his second shutout of the season and made four saves in the 2-0 victory over Chicago (May 24) ... made a stoppage-time save of a penalty kick to secure a shutout draw in the 0-0 match against D.C.
-United (June 7) ... earned his second consecutive clean sheet against FC Dallas (June 29) ... stopped two shots in the Crew’s 1-1 draw at Colorado (July 4) ... made five saves in the club’s 2-1 home victory over Montreal (July 19), winning the League’s Save of the Week award for a double-stop on Marco Di Vaio and Andres Romero ... set a new season- and career-high with six saves in the Crew’s 2-1 win at New England (July 26) ... stopped two shots in the club’s 1-1 draw at Chicago (August 2) ... made five saves in the loss against Toronto FC (August 9) ...
+United (June 7) ... earned his second consecutive clean sheet against FC Dallas (June 29) ... stopped two shots in the Crew’s 1-1 draw at Colorado (July 4) ... made five saves in the club’s 2-1 home victory over Montreal (July 19), winning the League’s Save of the Week award for a double-stop on Marco Di Vaio and Andres Romero ... set a new season- and career-high with six saves in the Crew’s 2-1 win at New England (July 26) ... stopped two shots in the club’s 1-1 draw at Chicago (August 2) ... made five saves in the loss against Toronto FC (August 9) ... earned his seventh victory of the season with a four-save performance against the LA Galaxy (August 16) ... recorded his eighth win and fifth clean sheet with a 3-0 blanking of Houston, making two saves (August 23) ... made two saves at Montreal (August 30) ... notched his sixth clean sheet with a 3-0 win over Chivas USA, making one save (September 7) ...
 Clark started in both Lamar Hunt U.S. Open Cup matches, securing the Fourth Round victory over Indy Eleven (June 17) before advancing to the Fifth Round against Chicago (June 25).

 2013 (Honefoss BK): In his final season with Honefoss BK, Clark again started 30 contests for the club.
 He posted a 6-13-11 record with a 1.56 goals against average and four shutouts.